Psychogenic non-epileptic seizure: Treatment

 There is no single treatment for psychogenic non-epileptic seizures (PNES).
 Instead, management focuses on a multidisciplinary approach that includes patient education, psychotherapy, and treatment of comorbid psychiatric conditions.
-Early diagnosis and appropriate communication of the diagnosis are important, as delayed recognition and misdiagnosis with epilepsy are associated with worse outcomes.
+Early diagnosis and appropriate communication of the diagnosis have been associated with better outcomes.
 According to a 2003 review, one study showed that diagnosis, explanation of the condition, and initiation of psychological treatment led to a large reduction in healthcare service utilization, such as emergency room visits and diagnostic tests.